SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/Getting Started 2024.md

 Once you have successfully created your rule, you will be greeted by similar toast messages.
 <img src="../assets/images/v2_21/dlrs_beta_v2_21_successful_create.png" width="100%" alt="DLRS Beta Successful Rule Creation Message">

+## Deploying / Scheduling your newly created rule
+To deploy and/or schedule your rule, please go to the [Scheduling Rollups v2.21](https://sfdo-community-sprints.github.io/DLRS-Documentation/User%20Guide/scheduling_rollups_v2_21.md) article.